 Rudolf Valentino, Joan Crawford, Bob Hope, and Florence Henderson are just a few of the stars who attended services at St. Malachy’s.

 It still caters to the theater community as reflected in a special mass late Saturday night for actors who perform in Sunday matinees.

 From St. Malachy’s you can walk back to the TKTS Booth at Broadway and 47th Street and buy discount tickets to a Broadway show!

-Find out how to get discount broadway tickets on our blog!!
+Find out how to get discount Broadway tickets from the TKTS booth in Times Square!